 Tier learning activities are a great way to adapt to neurodivergent learners!
 Your classroom is full of students who all learn and process information differently.
 Some may be auditory, visual, kinesthetic, etc. learners.
 Try providing activities and share instructions on multiple tiers.
 For example, verbally explaining an activity while a visual representation is on a screen and encouraging students to get up and move around during the activity ticks multiple tiers (auditory, visual and kinesthetic).

 Diversifying your instruction style allows students to process your lessons more accessibly which can lessen any classroom meltdowns and frustrations.
 We are all working towards a common goal and objective, but let’s normalize a range of processes on how to get there!

 I hope you found these three activities will be a helpful tool on the journey to make classrooms more inclusive!
 If you want to get in touch with me regarding Diversity, Equity, and Inclusion at mainstages, you can send me a message at jo’email@example.com.

 posted on Sep 30 2021

-Jo'Lisa is an NYC-based actor and theatre activist.
-She has performed with many NYC theaters and partnered with organizations that specialize in elevating the voices of marginalized communities.
-Jo'Lisa has used applied theatre to work closely with people of all races, genders, and neuro-diversities.
-She is very excited to join the mainstages team in the role of Diversity, Equity & Inclusion Coordinator where she will continue the work of creating a safe and inclusive space for our mainstages community.
+Jo'Lisa brings her experience as an NYC actor and theatre activist to her work as Artistic Director.
+She is recognized for her creativty, dedication to diversity, equity and inclusivity, and fostering relationships with innovative artists.
+Jo'Lisa has performed with many NYC theaters and partnered with organizations that specialize in elevating the voices of marginalized communities.
+She has used applied theatre to work closely with people of all races, genders, and neuro-diversities.
+Jo'Lisa co-founded and now is President of the Board of EMIT Theatre Company.
+She is passionate about continuing to build a safe, inclusive, innovative and educational mainstages community.